Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon RX 460 2GB should perform much faster than the GeForce GT 210 in general. (explain)
+Memory BandwidthAs far as performance goes, the Radeon RX 460 2GB should in theory be much better than the GeForce GT 210 overall. (explain)

-Texel RateThe Radeon RX 460 2GB will be much (about 1195%) better at anisotropic filtering than the GeForce GT 210. (explain)
+Texel RateThe Radeon RX 460 2GB should be quite a bit (approximately 1195%) faster with regards to anisotropic filtering than the GeForce GT 210. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the Radeon RX 460 2GB is superior to the GeForce GT 210, by a large margin. (explain)
+Pixel RateIf using high levels of AA is important to you, then the Radeon RX 460 2GB is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison